Latest Posts

 View of Chapinero Alto and the eastern mountains from my old apartment

 Chapinero Alto is located between carrera 1 and carrera 7, and between calle 40 in the south and calle 70 in the north.
 A lot of students live around calle 45 because of the Universidad Javeriana.
 Universidad de la Salle is also around Calle 60.
-It’s also become popular among expats.
+It’s also become popular among foreign residents.

 Quinta Camacho (typically Estrato 4)